Ketan1993/st_lib/README.md

 # Library
-This repository is maintain by the individual user, doesn't belog to any private or publick sector.
+This repository is maintain by the individual user, doesn't belog to any private or public sector.
 This repository desing for tracking information for the software or library.

 ## Installation
+This project build for STM32F407VGTX MCU.